All Episodes

 You're running for president of the United States.

-Let me ask the question.
+Let me tell you, let me ask the question.

-What would you do if they were firing if terrorists were firing at American children in America and the terrorists were hiding behind Palestinian children?
+What would you do if they were firing, if terrorists were firing at American children in America and the terrorists were hiding behind Palestinian children?

 Would you allow the killing of Americans to continue?